poulpor/wyoming-onnx-asr_ITN_french/README.md

 # Wyoming Onnx ASR

+**Disclaimer: Please note that the limited code contributed to this project was largely developed with the assistance of Mistral’s Le Chat and Perplexity Pro conversational agents!**

 Why the fork:

 I’ve noticed that models like parakeet-tdt-0.6b-v3 or Canary-1b-v2 do not apply the same Inverse Text Normalization (ITN) processing for English (en) as they do for multilingual settings.
 In English, numbers are transcribed as digits (e.g., "twenty one" → 21), whereas in multilingual mode—especially for French—numbers are transcribed as words (e.g., "vingt-et-un" → "vingt-et-un").